Skip to Content

 Florida Mouse

-The Florida mouse population inhabits the drier northern part of Florida, although they decrease due to urbanization, invasive alien species, disease, and climate change.
-Its habitats are shrublands, grasslands, savanna, and forests.
+The Florida mouse population inhabits the drier northern part of Florida, although they have seen a decrease in numbers due to urbanization, invasive alien species, disease, and climate change.

 They live in colonies, and their burrows have multiple entrances.
-They sometimes use other mammals’ burrows, such as the Gopher tortoise or Oldfield mouse, to live.
+They sometimes use other mammals’ burrows, such as the Gopher tortoise or Oldfield mice to live.

 Star-Nosed Mole